 Part-time degree programmes are particularly suited to the needs of students with family and/or work commitments.
-Students are able to study at their own pace over a period of between four and ten years.
+Students are able to study at their own pace over a period of up to 6 years.
 Our admissions procedures allow for a sympathetic consideration of non-traditional qualifications, work and life experience, and credit may also be given for prior learning and certificate work.
 All but one of our part-time undergraduate degrees are taught during the daytime and lectures are taken with full-time students.
 The exception is the Engineering BSc (Part-Time) which is delivered in the evening.
 Civil engineering courses have a day-release delivery.

-(Note that this page refers to studying an undergraduate degree course on a part-time basis.
+(Note that this page refers to studying a degree course on a part-time basis.
 To search our continuing professional development courses, or other short courses, please see our CPD Course Search.)

 Please contact the Admission team on +44 (0) 24 7765 4321 if you would like further information on part-time study, or complete our online enquiry form.